Verdun, Quebec: Etymology

 The borough's name is a shortening of Saverdun, in France, the hometown of its early settler Zacharie Dupuy.
-It is not derived from the Battle of Verdun in World War I, predating the battle by centuries.

 History

-Early History
+Early history

 There is archaeological evidence of indigenous peoples in the area as early as 5,500 years ago.
 A portage along what is now the boulevard LaSalle was used to pass the Lachine Rapids.

 A trading post was established at nearby Fort Ville-Marie in 1611 and colonization of the Island of Montreal began in 1642.
-In 1664 the Île-Saint-Paul (now Nun's Island) became a seigneury.
+In 1664 the Île-Saint-Paul (now Nuns' Island) became a seigneury.

 The first colonial settlers were militiamen granted concessions in 1665 in exchange for defence against the Iroquois.
 Afterwards, the area was known as Côte-des-Argoulets (Sharpshooter's Ridge), in reference to the arquebus, an infantry gun.
 The settlement was where the grande Saint-Pierre river drained Lac à la Loutre into the St. Lawrence River.
 The lake has since been filled to create the Turcot rail yard, and the St. Pierre partly covered over and partly integrated with canals.

-In 1671 the Fief of Verdun is created when land is granted to Zacharie Dupuy, who derived the name Verdun from his native village of Saverdun in France.
+In 1671, the Fief of Verdun is created when land is granted to Zacharie Dupuy, who derived the name Verdun from his native village of Saverdun in France.
 Two years later he donated the land to the Congrégation de Notre-Dame, who in 1710 built the building now preserved as the Maison Nivard-De Saint-Dizier.
 This house is named for Étienne Nivard Saint-Dizier, whose father bought the lands from the nuns in 1769.

 Following the Great Peace of Montreal in 1701, farmers settled along Lower Lachine Road (now boulevard LaSalle), which connected Fort Ville-Marie with Lachine.

 Around 1800, Chemin de la Rivière-Saint-Pierre (now rue de l'Église) was opened.
 The Canal de l'Aqueduc, now Verdun's northwestern boundary, was dug in 1854 to furnish Montreal with drinking water from the St. Lawrence.

 In 1874, a group of local land-owners met in a farmhouse called Le Pavillon, located at the corner of Lower Lachine Road and Chemin de la Rivière-Saint-Pierre, and decided to found the village of Rivière-Saint-Pierre.
 Chartered by the government of Quebec, it became the municipality of Verdun the following year.
 Settlement had been hampered due to frequent flooding, but a dyke was built starting in 1896; its completion resulted in a population boom.
 The dyke itself became host to Verdun's popular Boardwalk, before land reclamation in the 70s led to the expansion of the waterfront park along the whole length of Verdun's riverbank.

 The first Église Notre-Dame-des-Sept-Douleurs (now part of the school of the same name) was built in 1899, followed by a combined town hall, fire hall, and police station in 1908.
 The tramway also arrived in 1899, connecting Verdun to downtown.
-A larger Église Notre-Dame-des-Sept-Douleurs was built in 1914.
+A larger Église Notre-Dame-des-Sept-Douleurs de Montréal was built in 1914.